rainsplashes/rime-trjung/README.md

 # rime-trjung
 Custom [Rime](https://github.com/rime) input method using the custom RS romanization scheme.

+The parser program converts character data into a dictionary file for RIME.

 Built on top of [rime-trjuwngkux](https://github.com/shinzoqchiuq/rime-trjuwngkux) using RIME's regex engine

 The scheme is documented below